-2.1.5.
 Drinking Water Systems

 Table 2-2 summarizes how residential water systems are classified in California.
 Systems are categorized by use, connections, and duration of service over a one-year period.
 Residential water systems are distinguished by the total number of service connections, e.g., Local Small Water Systems (LSWS) serve two to four household connections, State Small Water Systems (SSWS) serve five to 14 household connections, Small Water Systems (SWS) have less than 200 connections, and residential Public Water Systems (PWS) serve 15 or more service connections or regularly serves at least 25 individuals daily at least 60 days per year.
-The following subsections provide additional information regarding each of these types of water systems within the proposed Management Zone.
-Residential PWS are termed Community Systems.
+The following subsections provide additional information regarding each of these types of water systems.
 The PWS designation also includes non-residential water systems, such as Transient Non-Community Systems (rest stops, retailers, gas stations, markets, parks, etc.), and Non-Transient Non-Community Systems (churches, schools, non-retail companies, etc.).
 Public Water Systems can be regulated by both the state's Division of Drinking Water (DDW) and local primacy agencies, and these systems are required to monitor and comply with Title 22 drinking water standards.

 Table 2-2.
-Classification of Drinking Water Systems by Constituency, Connections, and Duration of Service per Year (adapted from Boyle et al. 2012) Duration Connections s: < 5 5 + < 15 15 + < 200 200 + of Service Persons Serve ed: < 25 25 + N/A Small Water System (SWS) By Con nections < 60 days/yea r Local Small Water System Defined B Connections & (persons, duration) < 60 days/yea r State Small Water System Classification I Connec (pers dura sons, >= 60 days/yea r Community Public Water System (PWS) Class Connec tions or (p duration) ersons,
+Classification of Drinking Water Systems by Constituency, Connections, and Duration of Service per Year (adapted from Boyle et al. 2012) Duration of Service Connections: < 5 5 + < 15 15 + < 200 200 + Persons Served: < 25 25 + N/A Small Water System (SWS) ۶ Connections < 60 days/yea r Local Small Water System Defined B Connections & (persons, duration) < 60 days/yea r State Small Water System ification Connec (pers dura tions & sons, tion) >= 60 days/yea r Community Public Water System (PWS) Class Connections or (persons, duration)

-Classification as a SWS does not preclude classification as any of the other types.
+1. Classification as a SWS does not preclude classification as any of the other types.
 SWS may be regulated by the State Water Board Division of Drinking Water (DDW) or by Local Primary Agency county.

-&lt;sup>2.
-A PWS is a system for the provision of water for human consumption that has 15 or more service connections OR regularly serves at least 25 individuals at least 60 days per year.
+2. A PWS is a system for the provision of water for human consumption that has 15 or more service connections OR regularly serves at least 25 individuals at least 60 days per year.

-2.1.5.1.
+2.1.1.1.
 Public Water Systems